Enrique720/enrique720.github.io/_teaching/2021-lewagon.md

 location: "Remote, Chile"
 ---

-At Le Wagon, I worked as a Bootcamp teacher and workshop tutor.
+At Le Wagon, I worked as a Bootcamp teacher and workshop tutor for their intensive Web Development Bootcamp.
+This program is designed to teach students the fundamentals of web development, covering both front-end and back-end technologies, and preparing them for real-world software engineering roles.

 Ruby-On-Rails
 ======